grant-nations/machine_learning_fall_23/README.md

 ## Additional Notes

+- The `squared_error.py` scripts take three command line arguments for the number of predictors, number of trees per predictor, and number of samples per predictor.
+In `run.sh`, they are set to the values used in homework report, but they can be changed to reduce runtime.
 - The `run.sh` script will only work from the root project directory, due to `PYTHONPATH` being set to the current working directory.
 ---